jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-In sketches, redraw a line if it is ambiguous and add annotations if you think that they might ease interpreting the sketch later on.
+When revising your sketches, redraw a line if the sketch is ambiguous and add annotations if you think that they might ease interpreting the sketch later on.

 Think of your future self: Some notes may make perfect sense to you now